Skip to main content

 Booking and Timing

 Booking difficulty here is rated Easy.
 Broder does not require the advance planning of harder-to-book Portland rooms like Kann or Langbaan.
-That said, weekend mornings at a well-reviewed SE Portland café draw real crowds, and showing up at peak brunch hours without a plan can mean a wait.
+That said, weekend mornings at a well-reviewed SE Portland café draw real crowds, showing up at peak brunch hours without a plan can mean a wait.
 For a smoother experience, aim for a weekday visit or arrive closer to opening at 9 am on weekends.
-The consistent 9 am to 3 pm schedule across all seven days removes the guesswork about when it's open.
+The leading approach is to ask on arrival or call ahead if a specific seat matters to you.

 Planning the rest of your trip: Portland hotels guide | Portland bars guide | Portland wineries guide | Portland experiences guide.
 If you're comparing Nordic dining internationally, FINDS in Hong Kong and Lava in Grindavík are useful reference points for the cuisine style at very different price points.